Possession of Marijuana Overview

 If convicted of a PA drug law offense, students can be evicted from their housing or apartment, or lose their eligibility for federally subsidized student aid.

-A student’s job prospects may not be impacted as much by a State College Borough conviction than a PA drug law conviction.
+A student’s job prospects may not be impacted as much by a summary conviction as a PA drug law conviction.
 State law prohibits most employers from using a summary conviction when making an adverse hiring decision.
 However, there are some instances where this prohibition is superseded by federal law.
 Also, the limitation applies only to employers making a hiring decision.
-The citation can be considered by current employers, other institutions of higher education and professional licensing.
+The citation can be considered by current employers, other institutions of higher education, and professional licensing.

 For students who are in school working towards a future career, keeping a clean criminal record is often their biggest concern.
 Currently, a misdemeanor conviction in Pennsylvania creates, in effect, a permanent criminal record.
 Expungement of a misdemeanor is not available until an individual is 70 years of age and free of conviction for 10 years, dead for three years, or if the governor grants a pardon.